Language guide

 Ethnicity

 We will use this for race.
-This is the government's preferred term, and research by the ONS found that race was considered a less acceptable term by respondents.
+Ethnicity is the government's preferred term: research by the ONS found that race was considered a less acceptable term by respondents.

 Gender